api3dao/oev-docs/docs/oev/index.md

 ### OEV Network

 The OEV Network is hosting auctions in a transparent way, ensuring any disputes can be resolved by looking at the on-chain data.
-All participants submit their bids on-chain, where the winner is announced and given the exclusive rights to execute the oracle update.
+Searchers submit their bids on-chain, where the winner is announced and given the exclusive rights to execute the oracle update.
 All of the auction steps can be verified by looking at the on-chain data, ensuring honest and transparent auctions.